Projects are made up of tasks. Lots of them. Staying on top of your tasks as a team is so important if you want to hit your project deadlines.

 Equally, if you are working in a team, you might be able to get away with spreadsheets and emails when it’s just a couple of you.
 When your team hits double figures, companies like Twinkl have found they need an app like Toggl Track to keep track of all the stuff.

 There is no easy answer to that.
 Everyone works in different ways and each team will have different needs.
 You might need to manage 10,000 tasks and I only need to manage 10 at a time.
 Look for apps that will help you stay on top of your work, whatever that work might be, and track your time effectively.
-Test out some different tools and find one you can use as a team.
+I recommend Crozdesk to help you find one that fits your team’s needs as they’ll create a free shortlist for you.

 2. Prioritize tasks